su8/0verau/README.md

 To search for specific song, quickly **double press** `/` and type it's name.

-When you search for a song name and find it, make sure to erase the input with your backspace (above than Enter key), so the player to show the rest songs, after that press the **search** once to bring you the menu with the music.
+When you search for a song name and find it, make sure to erase the input with your backspace (above than Enter key), so the player to show the rest songs, after that press the **search** key once again to bring you to the menu with the song files.